charlesvill/ObsidianVault/Computer Science/Full Stack Dev/REACT.md

 - *note* do not use useRef for displaying any information because of the fact it does not cause a re-render of react components.
 If you need to display anything, you need to use a state variable.
 	- another note is that you should not read a ref during rendering or write to it.
 	- you can however read or write refs in event handlers or in useeffect
+- make sure to refer to the react docs for troubleshooting

 #### useMemo hook
 this is used to cache a longer computation: